SDGforskning/sdg-strings/SDG02_query_action_WoS.md

                   OR "landslide$" OR "land-slide$" OR "rockslide$" OR "rock-slide$" OR "surface collapse$" OR "mud flow$" OR "mud-flow$"
                   OR "tipping point$"
-                  OR ("sea level" NEAR/3 ("chang*" OR "rising" OR "rise$")) OR "tsunami*" OR "climate change" OR "climatic change$" OR "global warming" OR "changing climate" OR (("volatil*" OR "unstable" OR "instability") NEAR/5 ("market$" OR "price$")) OR "war" OR "wars"
+                  OR ("sea level" NEAR/3 ("chang*" OR "rising" OR "rise$")) OR "tsunami*" OR (("volatil*" OR "unstable" OR "instability") NEAR/5 ("market$" OR "price$")) OR "financial crash*" OR "economic downturn$"
+                  OR "war" OR "wars"
                   OR (("volatil*" OR "unstable" OR "instability" OR "unrest") NEAR/5 ("political$" OR "civil")) OR "outbreak$" OR "disease risk$" OR "pandemic$" OR "epidemic$"